-Customer buying patterns around the spring sales period and the winter holiday season historically result in higher first and fourth quarter net sales.
-In the past few years, we have also experienced higher than historical third quarter net sales resulting from the late summer back-to-school period complimented by sales tax holidays in many of our markets.
-In addition, our quarterly results of operations may fluctuate significantly as a result of a variety of factors, including the timing of new store openings, the amount and timing of net sales contributed by new stores, merchandise mix, demand for apparel and accessories driven by local interest in sporting events, adverse weather events that disrupt expected consumer purchasing patterns, the disgrace of sports superstars key to certain product promotions or strikes or lockouts involving professional sports teams.
+We experience seasonal fluctuations in our net sales and results of operations.
+We typically experience higher net sales in early spring due to spring sports and annual tax refunds, late summer due to back-to-school shopping and winter due to holiday shopping.
+In addition, our quarterly results of operations may fluctuate significantly as a result of a variety of factors, including the timing of new store openings, the amount and timing of net sales contributed by new stores, weather fluctuations, merchandise mix, demand for merchandise driven by local interest in sporting events, and the timing of sales tax holidays and annual tax refunds.
 Any of these events, particularly in the fourth quarter, could have a material adverse effect on our business, financial condition and operating results for the entire fiscal year.